Leela: You're blackmailing me?

 - Pixel, which stands for picture elements.
 Which one is koolernote : 1280x768 picel, or 1280x768 pixel?

 - ESX stands for Elastic Sky, apparently.
 (V Mware server virtualization product.)
+X might have stood for the Greek letter chi.

 - Products that for some reason go from version "9" into version "X".
 Roman numerals + Xtreme Kool Letterz = Rule of Cool.